-At length, Lil heaved a relieved sigh and smiled, dropping her hands behind her back.
+dropping her hands behind her back.
 "All right then," she said, over the crowd's buzz.
-"Let's get to work."

-I stood up, saw Dan and Lil staring into each other's eyes, a meaningful glance between new lovers, and I saw red.
+focussed as they called up HUDs and watched the totals as they rolled in.
+I was offline and unable to "Let's get to work."
+I stood up, saw Dan and Lil staring into each other's eyes, a meaningful glance between new lover and I saw red.
 Literally.
 My vision washed over pink, and a strobe pounded at the edges of my vision.
 I took two lumbering steps towards them and opened my mouth to say something horrible, and what came out was "Waaagh."
 My right side went numb and my leg slipped out from under me and I crashed to the floor.
 The slatted light from the shutters cast its way across my chest as I tried to struggle up with my left arm, and then it all went black.